WangWaud/WangWaud/README.md

 - 👀 I’m a newbie of bioinformatics.
 - 🌱 I’m currently learning Python and Linux.
 - 💞️ I’m looking to collaborate on xxx(I don't know)
-- 📫 My email is Zhewang@webmail.hzau.edu.cn
+- 📫 My email is zhewang@webmail.hzau.edu.cn